Open Milligan Library homepage in another browser window to work through this tutorial side by side.

 What word is left of the new search box?

-In many cases, you can find exactly what you need in ATLA by doing a exact phrase search on your passage, "Hosea 11" (use the "").
+In many cases, you can find exactly what you need in Biblical & Religious Studies Metasearch by doing an exact phrase search on your passage, "Hosea 11" (use the "").

 Look at the blue horizontal bar at the top of the webpage.
-You may need to pop it out, but clicking on the three horizontal lines at the top of the page.
+You may need to pop it out, by clicking on the three horizontal lines at the top of the page.

 A new page should open with a listing of the books of the Bible in order starting with Genesis.

-What phrase is to the right of the EBSCOHOST icon?
+What phrase is to the right of the EBSCOhist icon?

-Let's pretend that you were doing an exegesis on Deuteronomy 1:1-18.
+Let's pretend that you are doing an exegesis on Deuteronomy 1:1-18.

 Click on "Deuteronomy".

-How many results were there in both ATLA databases for the search on "Deuteronomy"?
+How many results are there in Biblical & Religious Studies Metasearch for the search "Deuteronomy"?

-This is ALL the results in the ATLA databases that have a discussion of some passage from the book of Deuteronomy.
+This is ALL the results in the Biblical & Religious Studies Metasearch that have a discussion of some passage from the book of Deuteronomy.
 Since we only want results for Deuteronomy 1, this is not very helpful.
 Click the back button on the browser.
 You should be back at the list of books of the Bible.

-This time, click on "[Expand]" next to the word "Deuteronomy".
-Now you will see a list of individual chapters from the book of Deuteronomy.
+This time, click "[Expand]" next to the word "Deuteronomy".
+You will see a list of individual chapters from the book of Deuteronomy.